srijith-reddy/ufc_app/README.md

-# 🥊 UFC Fight Prediction — End-to-End, Leakage-Free, Time-Aware Study
+# 🥊 UFC Fight Prediction

 This repository documents a full UFC fight prediction pipeline, starting from raw data construction and pre-modeling hygiene, through multiple modeling approaches, and ending with a production-safe Streamlit inference app.